splunk/public-o11y-docs/gdi/opentelemetry/install-k8s.rst

 * deployment-cluster-receiver.yaml

-  * Defines a Deployment to manage the replicated application for the Cluster Receiver.
+  * Defines a deployment to manage the replicated application for the cluster receiver.
   * Receives and processes data at the cluster level.

 * configmap-cluster-receiver.yaml

-  * Provides configuration data to the Cluster Receiver.
+  * Provides configuration data to the cluster receiver.
   * Contains details about how the receiver should process and forward the data it collects.

+* pdb-cluster-receiver.yaml

+  * Defines a Pod Disruption Budget (PDB) for the cluster receiver.
+  * Ensures that a certain number or percentage of replicas remain available during operations like node maintenance.

 * service-cluster-receiver-stateful-set.yaml (optional)

-  * Defines a Kubernetes Service for the Cluster Receiver.
+  * Defines a Kubernetes service for the cluster receiver.
   * Associated with a StatefulSet and used for load balancing, internal communication, or exposing specific endpoints.

-* pdb-cluster-receiver.yaml

-  * Defines a Pod Disruption Budget (PDB) for the Cluster Receiver.
-  * Ensures that a certain number or percentage of replicas remain available during operations like node maintenance.

 Gateway component (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^